A moron in a hurry

-A moron in a hurry is a phrase that has been used in legal cases, especially in the UK, involving trademark infringement and passing off.
+"A moron in a hurry" is a phrase that has been used in legal cases, especially in the UK, involving trademark infringement and passing off.
 Where one party alleges that another (the defendant) has infringed their intellectual property rights by offering for sale a product that is confusably similar to their own, the court has to decide whether a reasonable person would be misled by the defendant's trademark or the get-up of their product.
 It has been held that "if only a moron in a hurry would be misled" the case is not made out.
-Although this formulation addresses only fairly extreme instances of confusibility, and says nothing about less clear examples, the phrase is sometimes referred to as a "test".
+Although this formulation addresses only fairly extreme instances of confusability, and says nothing about less clear examples, the phrase is sometimes referred to as a "test".

-UK
+United Kingdom

 Origin

-The phrase was first used by Mr Justice Foster in the 1978 English High Court case Morning Star Cooperative Society v Express Newspapers Limited, in which the publishers of the Morning Star, a British Communist Party publication, sought an injunction to prevent Express Newspapers from launching a new tabloid to be called the Daily Star.
+The phrase was first used by Peter Foster in the 1978 English High Court case Morning Star Cooperative Society v Express Newspapers Limited, in which the publishers of the Morning Star, a British Communist Party publication, sought an injunction to prevent Express Newspapers from launching a new tabloid to be called the Daily Star.
 The judge ruled against the Morning Star, noting that, "If one puts the two papers side by side I for myself would find that the two papers are so different in every way that only a moron in a hurry would be misled."

 Later examples

-The phrase was quoted in the same context in Newsweek Inc. v British Broadcasting Corp.
-[1979] R.P.C.
-441 by Lord Denning.
+The phrase was quoted in the same context in Newsweek Inc. v British Broadcasting Corp. by Lord Denning.

-In 2006 the phrase was used in legal argument in the case of Apple Corps v Apple Computer, between Apple Corps (the record label started by the Beatles in 1968) and Apple Computer Inc. (makers of Macintosh computers).
+In 2006, the phrase was used in legal argument in the case of Apple Corps v Apple Computer, between Apple Corps (the record label started by the Beatles in 1968) and Apple Computer Inc. (makers of Macintosh computers).
 Apple Computer argued that "[e]ven a moron in a hurry could not be mistaken about" the difference between iTunes and the Apple Corps record label.
 Apple Corps' logo was a green Granny Smith apple, whereas Apple Computer's logo was a "cartoonish apple with a neat bite out of its side".
 Judgment was given in favour of Apple Computer Inc.

 Canada

-In Canada the phrase was first considered in C.M.S.
+In Canada, the phrase was considered in C.M.S.
 Industries Ltd. v.
-UAP Inc. (2002 SKQB 303), where the court held that UAP had infringed the plaintiff's trademark.
+UAP Inc., where the court held that UAP had infringed the plaintiff's trademark.
 Four years later, in Mattel, Inc. v.
 3894207 Canada Inc., the Supreme Court of Canada moved away from the "moron" analysis, adopting in its place consideration of an "ordinary hurried purchaser", a standard between that of a "moron" and a "careful and diligent purchaser".
 Mattel is now the standard in Canada.